-Dubbed the ‘Great Resignation’ Australia is beginning to see workers not only resigning, but changing the way they expect to work and distancing themselves from their pre-COVID work patterns.
-The pandemic has changed how we work and how we view our roles, leaving businesses navigating yet another side effect from the pandemic as employees re-evaluate their careers.
+Dubbed the ‘Great Resignation’ Australia is beginning to see workers not only resigning but changing the way they expect to work and distancing themselves from their pre-pandemic work patterns.

 According to the Productivity Commission’s ‘Working from Home report’, the average Australian worker has been clocking up an extra 1.5 hours of unpaid overtime a week since the start of the pandemic – in short, they are feeling tired and overworked.